Revelation … has it stopped?

 As consciousness grows and expands, I can give more understanding.
 There is not a limit to this process …

-As consciousness expands, more forms of truth, and deeper forms of truth, can be recognized.
+As consciousness expands, more forms of truth, and deeper forms of truth, can be recognised.

-The judgment that I am the same now as I was long ago and that I have nothing more to teach people than what was revealed long ago, are two of the judgments tied into the core of what has taken the spiral of evolution on Earth into the circular patterns of repetition.”
+The judgement that I am the same now as I was long ago and that I have nothing more to teach people than what was revealed long ago, are two of the judgements tied into the core of what has taken the spiral of evolution on Earth into the circular patterns of repetition.”

 I cannot, having finally discovered it, conceive of life without a continuous movement of spiritual revelation.
 It moves as I move.
 As I become ready for more, more comes.
 That’s surely the nature of creation.
 Life isn’t static … it moves and evolves.